University strike dates confirmed affecting Portsmouth and others over pay row

-University strikes: Dates confirmed for mass industrial action affecting Portsmouth university and others
+University strikes: Dates confirmed for mass industrial action affecting Portsmouth university as union slams failing system

 LARGE scale strikes will be taking place across UK universities as pay talks fail to proceed.